+Lesley Withers, PhD

+Full Professor

-Lesley Withers, PhD Full Professor Director of Graduate Studies 333 Moore Hall 989-774-6673 withe1la@cmich.edu
+Director of Graduate Studies

+333 Moore Hall

+989-774-6673

+withe1la@cmich.edu

 II.
-Departmental Overview
+Program Overview

-The Department of Communication (COM), housed in the College of the Arts and Media (CAM) falls under the direction of the Chairperson of the Department of Communication, Dr. Edward Hinck.
+The Communication Program, housed in the College of the Arts and Media (CAM) falls under the direction of the Area Coordinator of the Communication Program, Dr. Edward Hinck.

-The M.A. in Communication is the only graduate degree program currently offered by the department.
+The M.A. in Communication is the only graduate degree program currently offered by the program.
 Most, if not all, of the courses you will take to complete your degree will carry the COM designator.